MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/download-models.md

    ![Model downloaded button](media/model-downloaded.PNG "Model downloaded button")

    >[!NOTE]
-   >When working offline with a 3D model, the notes functionality is disabled.
+   >When you're working offline with a 3D model, the notes functionality is disabled.

 ## Delete all downloaded models